acircleda/footprint/README.md

 Package `footprint` uses the the Haversine great-circle distance formula to calculate distance between airports or distance between latitude and longitude pairs.
-This distance is then used to derive a carbon footprint estimate, which is based on converstion factors from the Department for Environment, Food & Rural Affairs (UK) 2019 Greenhouse Gas Conversion Factors for Business Travel (air):
+This distance is then used to derive a carbon footprint estimate, which is based on conversion factors from the Department for Environment, Food & Rural Affairs (UK) 2019 Greenhouse Gas Conversion Factors for Business Travel (air):
 <https://www.gov.uk/government/publications/greenhouse-gas-reporting-conversion-factors-2019>.